Robi Darwis

-Robi Darwis (born 2 August 2003) is an Indonesian professional footballer who plays as a defensive midfielder or right-back for Super League club Persib Bandung and the Indonesia national team.
+Robi Darwis (born 2 August 2003) is an Indonesian professional footballer who plays as a defensive midfielder or right-back for Super League club Arema and the Indonesia national team.

 Club career

 Persib Bandung

 He was signed for Persib Bandung and played in Liga 1 in 2022–2023 season.
 Darwis made his league debut on 24 July 2022 in a match against Bhayangkara at the Wibawa Mukti Stadium, Cikarang.

 International career

 On 14 September 2022, Robi made his debut for Indonesia U-20 national team against Timor-Leste U-20, in which he made two assists, in a 4–0 win in the 2023 AFC U-20 Asian Cup qualification.
 In October 2022, it was reported that Robi received a call-up from the Indonesia U-20 for a training camp, in Turkey and Spain.

 On 25 November 2024, Robi received a called-up to the preliminary squad to the Indonesia national team for the 2024 ASEAN Championship.
 He made his debut against Myanmar, coming on as a substitute in a 1–0 victory.